 - Request law school application materials from schools of interest.
 Many schools will have their updated application materials available by the end of the summer.
 You should make an effort to request materials as soon as possible so you know what you need to put together for each school, and can budget appropriately for the number of schools you are applying to.

-- Check-in with RJ and/or a faculty pre-law advisor at the start of the school year.You need to have your game plan figured out if you are going to have your law school applications in as early as Thanksgiving and ideally by winter break.
+- Check-in with a faculty or staff pre-law advisor at the start of the school year.You need to have your game plan figured out if you are going to have your law school applications in as early as Thanksgiving and ideally by winter break.
 They can help you strategize your next steps in the application process including reviews of your personal statement (which you should have been thinking about over the summer), suggestions on letters of recommendation (you should have been building relationships with faculty over the past two years), and to have honest conversations about your career plans.

 - Familiarize yourself with the LSCAS.
 The Law School Credential Assembly Service administered through LSAC will be an important tool for your law school applications.
 Take the time to learn early in the fall how to use it properly.